L

 The East Side Coastal Resiliency (ESCR) project emerged from the U.S Department of Housing and Urban Development (HUD)’s Rebuild by Design competition, which sought to develop innovative design solutions to increase the resiliency of Sandy-impacted communities.

-Working with the city, BIG identified Manhattan’s East side as a priority area which is home to more than 110,000 low-income residents living in one of the largest reservoirs of public housing in the city.
+Working with the city, BIG identified Manhattan’s east side as a priority area, which is home to more than 110,000 residents living in one of the largest reservoirs of public housing in the city.
+In addition, the area includes multiple critical public assets: Wall Street, the country’s economic epicenter; the South Street Seaport, one of its most significant historic districts; and extensive transportation infrastructure.

-Over the course of the concept design, the BIG team held 11 public workshops and 40+ smaller stakeholder sessions, with more than 1,000 participants from the community and surrounding neighborhoods providing input.
-Taken together, the ESCR project builds physical, social, and economic resiliency, strengthening the City’s coastline while reestablishing public space, enabling outdoor gathering opportunities, and improving waterfront accessibility.
+Over the course of the concept design, BIG held 11 public workshops and 40+ smaller stakeholder sessions, with more than 1,000 participants from the community and surrounding neighborhoods providing input.

 AWARDS